sane-developer/gatekeeper/README.md

 ### Overview

-Plugin which grants or denies permission to bind to the directory server via self-made ACI rules.
+Plugin dedicated to 389 Directory Server that evaluates the eligibility to access the server resources via bind operation based on a set of user-defined ACI rules.

+### Logging

+### ACI Rules